 If rupture is still unconfirmed, ultrasonography showing oligohydramnios (deficient amniotic fluid) provides further evidence suggesting rupture.
 Rarely, amniocentesis with instillation of dye is done to confirm rupture; dye detected in the vagina or on a tampon confirms rupture.

 When a woman’s membranes rupture, she should contact her physician immediately.
-About 80 to 90% of women with PROM at term and about 50% of women with PROM preterm go into labor spontaneously within 24 h; > 90% of women with PROM go into labor within 2 wk.
-The earlier the membranes rupture before 37 wk, the longer the delay between rupture and labor onset.
+About 80 to 90% of women with PROM at term ( ≥ 37 weeks) and about 50% of women with preterm PROM (< 37 weeks) go into labor spontaneously within 24 hours; > 90% of women with PROM go into labor within 2 weeks.
+The earlier the membranes rupture before 37 weeks, the longer the delay between rupture and labor onset.
 If membranes rupture at term but labor does not start within several hours, labor is typically induced to lower risk of maternal and fetal infection.

 Nonetheless, many women want a more homelike environment for delivery; in response, some hospitals provide birthing facilities with fewer formalities and rigid regulations but with emergency equipment and personnel available.
 Birthing centers may be freestanding or located in hospitals; care at either site is similar or identical.
 In some hospitals, certified nurse-midwives provide much of the care for low-risk pregnancies.
 Midwives work with a physician, who is continuously available for consultation and operative deliveries (eg, by forceps, vacuum extractor, or cesarean).
 All birthing options should be discussed.